Taxation in Massachusetts: Newton, MA

 Attention in Newton, MA, is being turned to its three golf courses, the Brae Burn Country Club, Woodland Golf Club, and Charles River Club of Auburndale.
-Newton City Councilor Vicky Danberg has stated, "I can tell you very few people have sympathy for the poor golfers from these clubs who are crying poverty."
+Newton former City Councilor Vicky Danberg has stated, "I can tell you very few people have sympathy for the poor golfers from these clubs who are crying poverty."
 Former president of Newton's firefighters' union Frannie Capello said Newton's country clubs will often open up their courses once a year to the city's firefighters.
 While firefighters much appreciate that, he said, he didn't think it was worth the revenue lost to the city, citing the City 's struggle to find ways to pay for much needed repair of fire stations.
 Responded one reader, “No one is asking them to fold, and given the wealth of the members, that will never happen.
 All anyone is asking is that they pay their fair share, just like small local businesses and residents do.”
+Newton's former Mayor Ruthann Fuller stated, "The level of abatement that state law currently allows deserves a second look."

+Bellingham, MA

+In Bellingham, MA, on January 2026, Maplegate Golf Course, a 140-acre 18-hole public golf course taxed under 61B, was sold for under $25.million to a private developer who plans to turn the land into a solar field.
+It is expected that the end of the 61B tax incentive will bring Franklin an additional $280,000 annually in tax revenue.

+Arlington, MA

+In Arlington, MA, on March 9, 2026, a citizen petition to exempt the town from Chapter 61B tax classifications for private country clubs was presented to the Finance Committee, who declined to take a position on it.
+On May 3, 2026, debate over the 61B tax breaks for town's two golf clubs, Belmont Country Club, which had requested the tax breaks, and Winchester Country Club, which had not, took place; the debate ended with Arlington's Select Board voting 3-1 to recommend favorable action, with one dissension and one recusal.

 Other Towns

+Wellesley

-The Wellesley Country Club in Wellesley was criticized in 2011 for its embrace of the 61B tax subsidy.
+In a guest column, the Wellesley Country Club in Wellesley was criticized in 2011 for its embrace of the 61B tax subsidy.

+Framingham, Marlborough, Needham

-Massachusetts country clubs taking advantage of the 61B tax are also in Framingham and in Marlborough, such as the Marlborough Country Club.
-A private golf course, Marlbouro Country Club is, however, open to the public Mondays and Tuesdays.
+Massachusetts country clubs taking advantage of the 61B tax are also in Framingham and Marlborough, such as the Marlborough Country Club.
+A private golf course, Marlborough Country Club is, however, open to the public on Mondays and Tuesdays.
 The tax-exempt Sankaty Head Golf Club Inc. is open to the public during its off-season, from October to May.
 A private golf course in Needham, the Needham Golf Club, has 61B status for the golf course acreage and has also designated "Residents’ Days” for Needham residents who are not members of the club.
 It also supports the community with its non-profit Needham Golf Club Charities (NGCC) by providing funding to various Needham-based community and charitable organizations.